 One of Topeka’s most impressive architectural landmarks, Kansas State Capitol has served as the capital of Kansas since the state’s inauguration in 1861.
 Spanning six floors, the building’s interior is quite simply stunning, with the centrepiece attraction being its magnificent cupola.
-Guided tours invite visitors to climb the cupola’s 296 steps via a narrow and steep stairwell, before enjoying a close up look at the inner and outer domes, as well as views out across the city, from the top.
+Guided tours invite visitors to climb the cupola’s 296 steps via a narrow and steep stairwell, before enjoying a close-up look at the inner and outer domes, as well as views out across the city, from the top.
 Tours are free of charge and last around 40 minutes.

 Southwest 8th & Southwest Van Buren / Mon-Fri 7.30am-5.30pm Sat 10am-3pm Closed Sun

-See a collection of historic aircrafts
+Admire a collection of historic aircraft

 Anyone with an interest in aviation history will find the Combat Air Museum a fascinating place to explore.
-A major educational institution as well as a popular tourist attraction, the museum is located on an active air field and is home to a remarkable collection of aircrafts dating from the earliest aviation period to the current day.
+A major educational institution as well as a popular tourist attraction, the museum is located on an active air field and is home to a remarkable collection of aircraft dating from the earliest aviation period to the current day.
 Standout exhibits include the largest collection of WWI replica aircraft in the Mid-West, a variety of historic aircraft engines, and a gallery of military aviation art.
-Visitors are also regularly treated to the spectacular sight of Air Force fighter jet and Army helicopter conducting live operations.
+Visitors are also regularly treated to the spectacular sight of Air Force fighter jets and Army helicopters conducting live operations.

-LOCATION Topeka Regional Airport, 7016 Southeast Forbes Avenue / Mon-Sat 9am-4.30pm Sun 12pm-4.30pm
+Topeka Regional Airport, 7016 Southeast Forbes Avenue / Mon-Sat 9am-4.30pm Sun 12pm-4.30pm

 Immerse yourself in Topeka’s vibrant arts scene

-On the first Friday of every month, the bustling North Topeka Arts District sees hundreds of people swarm the streets to visit galleries, meet local artists and, purchase some of the creative wares on display.
+On the first Friday of every month, the bustling North Topeka Arts District sees hundreds of people swarm the streets to visit cutting-edge galleries, meet local artists and, purchase some of the diverse assortment of creative wares on display.
 Called the First Friday Artwalk, the event is a hugely popular monthly celebration of art, music, shopping and food, providing the perfect opportunity to pick up a gift or souvenir with which to remember your Topeka adventure.

 Meet an array of exotic animals at a city zoo

-Located within the vast green expanse of the 210-acre Gage Park, Topeka Zoo is home to nearly 400 exotic animals from all over the world, offering the perfect opportunity to immerse children in the wonders of the natural world.
+Located within the vast green expanse of the 210-acre Gage Park, Topeka Zoo is home to nearly 400 exotic animals hailing from all over the world, offering the perfect opportunity for visitors to immerse children in the wonders of the natural world.
 As well as its live animal exhibits, the zoo also features a kids’ petting area, a carousel and train that circles the park, and one of the first indoor tropical rain forests in America.

-LOCATION 635 Southwest Gage Boulevard HOURS Mon-Sun 9am-5pm
+635 Southwest Gage Boulevard / Mon-Sun 9am-5pm

-LOCATION 4400 Southwest 10th Avenue HOURS Tues-Fri 9am-3pm Sat 10am-5pm Sun 1pm-5pm Closed Mon
+4400 Southwest 10th Avenue / Tues-Fri 9am-3pm Sat 10am-5pm Sun 1pm-5pm Closed Mon